basho/riak_kv/docs/NextGenREPL-GettingStarted.md

 ttaaefs_peerprotocol = pb
 ```

-Unlike when configuring a real-time replication sink, each node can only have a single peer relationship with another node in the remote cluster.  note though, that all full-sync commands run across the whole cluster - so if a single peer relationship dies, some full-sync capacity is lost, but other peer relationships between different nodes still each cover the whole data set.
+Unlike when configuring a real-time replication sink, each node can only have a single peer relationship with another node in the remote cluster.
+Note though, that all full-sync commands run across the whole cluster.
+If a single peer relationship dies, some full-sync capacity is lost, but other peer relationships between different nodes will still cover the whole data set.

 Once there are peer relationships, a schedule is required, and a capacity must be defined.